tromgy/simple-neural-networks/README.md

 There are two sets of images, one is the canonical MNIST digits in **mnist.pkl.gz**, and the other is in the **non-MNIST-digits** directory.

 The latter ones are my own handwriting scanned and scaled to 28x28 pixel size.
 They are used for "real-life" tests in addition to the validation set from MNIST.

+## Running in VS Code

+VS Code can now run Jupyter notebooks.
+However I've found that markdown parsing of MathJax expressions has slight problems.
+I use a lot of exressions like this: `$L$th`, but in VS Code it doesn't work properly, as it seems to require a whitespace after the closing `$`.
+In Jupyter (distributed with Anaconda) and interactive HTML it renders properly, and adding the space doesn't look good there.
+So I decided not to change any markdown to appease VS Code.